Prism (band): Present line-up and Big Black Sky

 On August 19, 2016, the band was flying to a show in Ottawa when drummer Gary Grace began experiencing increasing chest and leg pains.
 After that evening's show, he was hospitalized immediately with a massive blood clot.
 Prism played the following night in Halifax at the large outdoor Weir Rockin festival with drummer A.J.
 Chabidon from Harlequin, one of the other bands on the festival's bill.
 After this, former Prism drummer Frank Baker (currently with fellow Canadian rockers Sweeney Todd) did the honors at the group's Deerfoot Calgary show on August 27.
 One month and five days following the Ottawa incident, Grace returned to the concert stage at Edmonton's Century Casino Showroom playing to a sold-out crowd.

 2015 reunion concert

 On May 22, 2015, a "Local Legends of Rock" concert, featuring Ab Bryant, John Hall, Al Harlow and Rocket Norton, was held in Lynn Valley, North Vancouver.
-At the concert, Al Harlow said, "Here's a disclaimer; this isn't the reunion of any one band, but it might be the reunion of 3 or 4 bands."
-A review of the concert titled it, "Prism / Jet / Seeds of Time Reunion Concert," with Sunshyne being an obvious candidate for the fourth band Harlow referred to.
-The concert included the Prism songs, "Young and Restless", "Nickels and Dimes", "Take Me to the Kaptin", "You're Like the Wind" and "Spaceship Superstar."
+At the concert, Harlow said, "Here's a disclaimer; This isn't the reunion of any one band, but it might be the reunion of 3 or 4 bands."
+A review of the concert titled it the "Prism / Jet / Seeds of Time Reunion Concert," with Sunshyne being an obvious candidate for the fourth band Harlow referred to.
+The concert included the Prism songs "Young and Restless", "Nickels and Dimes", "Take Me to the Kaptin", "You're Like the Wind" and "Spaceship Superstar."